Dissipative response of driven bead-spring-dashpot chains: Results and discussion

 The dissipative response of a series of spring-dashpots being pulled at a constant velocity is clearly dictated by the stiffness of the steering spring.
 We next examine the value of the spring-stiffness at which the dissipative response transitions from being cooperative to anti-cooperative, and its dependence on the internal friction coefficient.
 We introduce the quantity $f_{\text{eff}}(N;\varphi,v,c,d)$ which is a ratio of the work dissipated by a chain of $N$ bead-spring-dashpots to a single bead-spring-dashpot, at fixed values of the pulling velocity, pulling distance, the dashpot damping coefficient and the steering spring stiffness.

 A value of $f_{\text{eff}}>1$ suggests cooperative behavior, while $f_{\text{eff}}<1$ is indicative of an anticooperative response.
-A two-bead spring subjected to pulling will therefore have a value of $f_{\text{eff}}=1$ by definition, at all values of the steering spring stiffness.
-In the limit of large pulling spring stiffness, the following relationship to be written between the work dissipated in a bead-spring-dashpot chain with $N$ spring-dashpots to that dissipated by a single spring-dashpot (cf. eq.~(\ref{eq:vel_N1})):
+A single spring-dashpot ($N=1$) subjected to pulling will therefore have a value of $f_{\text{eff}}=1$ by definition, at all values of the steering spring stiffness.
+In the limit of large pulling spring stiffness, the following relationship may be written between the work dissipated in a bead-spring-dashpot chain with $N$ spring-dashpots to that dissipated by a single spring-dashpot (cf. eq.~(\ref{eq:vel_N1})):

 Fig.~\ref{fig:f_plot} illustrates the variation of $f_{\text{eff}}$ as a function of the steering spring stiffness for various values of the internal friction coefficient.
 We observe that the steering spring stiffness at which the transition from cooperative to anti-cooperative response occurs is a function of the pulling velocity and distance.
 In the limit of large trap stiffness, $f_{\text{eff}}$ attains a plateau that is dependent on the internal friction parameter, at constant values of the pulling velocity and distance.